samarthdd/go-k8s-process/README.md

 - To run the container
-First make sure that you have rabbitmq  minio and jaeger running, then run the command bellow note to activate Jaeger trace set JeagerStatus=on
+First make sure that you have rabbitmq  minio and jaeger running, then run the command bellow note to activate Jaeger trace set JAEGER_AGENT_ON=true
 ```
 docker run -e ADAPTATION_REQUEST_QUEUE_HOSTNAME='<rabbit-host>' \
 -e ADAPTATION_REQUEST_QUEUE_PORT='<rabbit-port>' \